-The rise in Bilbao Pagasarri is an activity quite frequently, hence the road Pagasarri be well documented.
+The ascent to Pagasarri Bilbao is an activity quite frequently, hence the path is found Pagasarri well documented.

 Then the ascent route to the mountain is described, with photographs to facilitate orientation:

 The route begins in the neighborhood of San Adrián (Bilbao).
-We start from Zabalburu Square, located near the train station and go down the street and Avenida Juan de Garay San Adrián.
+We leave Zabalburu Square, located near the train station and go down the street and Avenida Juan de Garay of San Adrián.
 At the end of the street we find the bridge from the image below:

 Way up to Pagasarri: Building Iberdrola